Men of Harlech: Use and versions of the song

 "Men of Harlech" is widely used as a regimental march, especially by British Army and Commonwealth regiments historically associated with Wales.
-Notably, it is the slow march of the Welsh Guards, the quick march of the Royal Welsh, and the march of the Royal Canadian Hussars (Montreal), The Governor General's Horse Guards, and The Ontario Regiment, for which it is the slow march.
+Notably, it is the slow march of the Welsh Guards, the quick march of the Royal Welsh, Royal Canadian Mounted Police and the march of the Royal Canadian Hussars (Montreal), The Governor General's Horse Guards, and The Ontario Regiment, for which it is the slow march.
+Men of Harlech is also commonly used as a march-past song within the Royal Canadian Air Cadets program.

 It was first used for cinema during the titles of How Green Was My Valley (1941) and has featured in a number of other films.
-It is best known for its prominent role in the 1964 film Zulu, although the version of lyrics sung in it were written specially for the film.
+It is best known for its prominent role in the 1964 film Zulu, although the version of lyrics sung in it was written specially for the film.
 It is sung twice (once completely) in the film (the British open fire on the charging Zulus before the start of the final couplet), in counterpoint to the Zulu war chants and the pounding of their shields.
 Film editor John Jympson cut the scene to the song so that on either side of cuts where the British soldiers cannot be heard, the song is in the correct relative position.
 The song is also heard in the film Zulu Dawn, which is about the Battle of Isandlwana.

 Rick Rescorla, Chief of Security for Morgan Stanley's World Trade Center office, sang a Cornish adaptation of "Men of Harlech" with a bullhorn, along with other anthems, to keep employee spirits high while they evacuated during the September 11 attacks.
 After helping save more than 2,700 employees he returned to the towers to evacuate others until the towers collapsed on him.

 "Men of Harlech" was used as part of the startup music for ITV television station Teledu Cymru during the early 1960s and, until April 2006, in Fritz Spiegl's "BBC Radio 4 UK Theme".

 From 1996 to 1999, HTV Wales used part of the song for Wales Tonight.

 Adapted versions are sung by fans of several Welsh football clubs and as school or college songs around the world.
 There is a humorous parody known variously as "National Anthem of the Ancient Britons" and "Woad", written some time before 1914 by William Hope-Jones.

 Bryn Terfel recorded "Men of Harlech" for his 2000 album We'll Keep a Welcome.

-An English version of the song is sung before every Cardiff City home game.
+Classical arrangements include Franz Joseph Haydn's Hob.
+XXXIb:2 and the final movement of Edward German's Welsh Rhapsody (1904).
+William Thomas Best wrote a fantasia for organ based on the tune.